 The abbreviation PSD2 refers to the Payment Services Directive 2, a directive adopted by European Parliament that seeks to improve consumer rights, promote competition in the banking sector and thereby increase the range of services available for customers.
-Thanks to the legislative amendments, you may use the applications of players other than your bank in managing your accounts and making payments.
-The directive entered into force on 13 January 2018 but the changes did not take effect overnight but will be implemented gradually.

 You have PSD2 to thank for these